 Of course Seward had his own personal problems.
 Right before Lincoln’s assassination he had been confined to his room after he had been hurt in an accident and on the evening when Lincoln was shot, an assassin tried to tear his face apart with a knife.
 Still, he wanted to take the Monroe Doctrine against European interference in American affairs and transform it into an active policy to roll back European advances during the Civil War.
 This new version of the Monroe Doctrine gained ground not just among Republicans, but it also won over many Democrats.
 Andrew Johnson told the European rulers that the United States would not interfere in internal matters in Europe, but that those powers could not interfere in the Western Hemisphere.

 While Seward and his agents were at their work, there was more and more attention given anti-imperialism in the public mind.
 Montgomery Blair, who left the Republican Party in 1865, became a leading spokesman for the Monroe Doctrine in his readopted Democratic Party.
 He blamed the “late rebellion” of the Southern states on the machinations of European empires.
-At the opposite end of the political spectrum, William Cullen Bryant, Radical Republican editor of the New York Post held up Latin Americans resisting France, Spain, and England as heroes for the American people.
+At the opposite end of the political spectrum, William Cullen Bryant, Radical Republican editor of the New York Post, held up Latin Americans resisting France, Spain, and England as heroes for the American people.
 Seward’s goal of making Latin America into a zone of independent republican states was widely supported by the voters.

-Doyle delves deeply into not only American sources, but those of the European empires and Latin American writings.
-While I have been studying this era of American history for twenty years, many of these I had not heard of before.
+Doyle delves deeply into not only American sources, but those from the European empires and Latin American writings.
+While I have been studying this era of American history for twenty years, many of these sources I had not heard of before.
 Some were real revelations.
 Doyle’s history of the conflict in Mexico could be a whole book in itself, as could his retelling of the Cuban rebellion.
 The professor’s discussion of the United State’s conflict with Pius the IX and the Vatican which contributed to Italian reunification gave great detail to the policies behind the turning of the Pope into the “prisoner of the Vatican.”

 Many students of the Civil War are familiar with United States diplomacy during the war and Napoleon III’s efforts to install Maximillian as emperor in Mexico, This work looks behind the causes of these foreign policy conflicts and shows their continuation after Appomattox when the United States was on the verge of becoming a World Power.